-Abbreviation/term Definition/terminology Advanced Contracting When the Beneficiary starts the procurement process before the Financing Agreement has been signed Annex An Annex to these Guidelines BAFO Best and Final Offer BDS Bid Data Sheet: part of the RFB that is prepared by the Beneficiary The BDS provides information that is specific to the procurement.
+Abbreviation/term Definition/terminology Advance Contracting When the Beneficiary starts the procurement process before the Financing Agreement has been signed.
+Annex An Annex to these Guidelines.
+BAFO Best and Final Offer.
+Bid Data Sheet Part of the RFB that is prepared by the Beneficiary.
+The BDS provides information that is specific to the procurement.
 Beneficiary The recipient of IsDB Project Financing.
 This term includes any entity involved in the implementation of an IsDB-financed project on behalf of the Beneficiary.
-Bid An offer submitted by a Bidder, in response to an RFB, to provide the required Goods and/or Works and/or related services Bidder A Firm that submits a Bid for the provision of Goods and/or Works and/or related services Bidding Documents Any formal document issued by a Beneficiary in relation to procurement.
-The Beneficiary's Bidding Documents are based on IsDB's SBDs. ВОО Build, Own and Operate ВООТ Build, Own, Operate and Transfer ВОТ Build, Operate and Transfer Business Day For the purpose of these Guidelines, a 'day' means a calendar day, unless otherwise specified as a Business Day.
+Bid An offer submitted by a Bidder or joint venture, in response to RFB, to provide the required Goods and/or Works and/or Non-Consultancy Services Bidder A Firm or joint venture that submits a Bid for the provision of Goods and/or Works and/or Non-Consultancy Services.
+Bidding Documents Any formal document issued by a Beneficiary in relation to procurement.
+The Beneficiary's Bidding Documents are based on IsDB's SBDs.
+B00 Build, Own and Operate. воот Build, Own, Operate and Transfer. вот Build, Operate and Transfer.
+Business Case A justification for a proposed project or undertaking on the basis of its expected benefit.
+Business Day For the purpose of these Guidelines, a 'day' means a calendar day, unless otherwise specified as a Business Day.
 A Business Day is considered every official working day of the week of the Beneficiary.
 It excludes the Beneficiary's official public holidays.
-CIF Port of destination CIP Place of destination Consultant A Consultant Firm or Individual Consultant that provides Consultant Services.
-A Consultant is independent of both the Beneficiary and IsDB.
-Consultant Services Those intellectual services, normally of a professional, expert or advisory nature, delivered by a Consultant Firm or an Individual Consultant.
-Consultant Services are governed by IsDB's Guidelines for the Procurement of Consultant Services under IsDB Project Financing.
-Contract Award Notice ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' award of the contract
+Change Order/ Variation Order Any change to the Works, which is instructed as a variation under the relevant Conditions of Contract.
+A Change Order/Variation Order differs from a Contract Amendment in that it may be instructed by the Beneficiary and will become binding on the Contractor if it complies with the Conditions of Contract and the governing law.
+A Contract Amendment on the other hand must be mutually agreed and signed by the two parties.
+CIF Cost, insurance, and freight.
+CIP Carriage and insurance paid to.
+Conflict of Interest Any situation in which a party has interests that could improperly influence that party's performance of official duties or responsibilities, contractual obligations, or compliance with applicable laws and regulations.